Leaky gut syndrome, symptoms, and best diet

 Leaky Gut Syndrome Diet & Natural Treatment

-1. Natural cleansing: The prices of natural cleansing aims at cleaning of the colon.
+The process of natural cleansing aims at cleaning the colon.
 It improves the transit time of the colon, reduces inflammation, stimulates the production of bile and other enzymes to clear the toxins produced by the liver.
-The process mainly involves oral administration of certain herbs, water soluble fibers and water.
-Mucilage a slimy fiber obtained from psyllium, marshmallow etc is the most preferred fiber.
+The process mainly involves oral administration of certain herbs, water-soluble fibers, and water.
+Mucilage a slimy fiber obtained from psyllium, marshmallow, etc is the most preferred fiber.
 This is combined with herbs which offer adjunct benefits.
-For example, Artichoke leaves detoxifies the liver by enhancing the bile flow, chamomile flowers reduces inflammation and improves the overall digestive health.
-Similarly, other herbs which can help in improving digestive health can be used.
+For example, Artichoke leaves detoxify the liver by enhancing the bile flow, chamomile flowers reduce inflammation and improves the overall digestive health.
+Similarly, other herbs that can help in improving digestive health can be used.

-6. Fermented fruits: Fruits are a rich source of vitamins and are nutritious consumable for GIT health.
-Fermentation of fruit increases their nutritional value and are referred to as the functional food owing to their putative health benefits.
+Fruits are a rich source of vitamins and are nutritious consumable for GIT health.
+Fermentation of fruit increases their nutritional value and is referred to as the functional food owing to their putative health benefits.
 The process of fermentation results in functionally rich microbes in the form of probiotics.
-They aid the proliferation of healthy gut bacteria and the biogenic.
+They aid the proliferation of healthy gut bacteria and biogenic.
 This modifies the overall endotoxin concentration and also reduces the permeability of the gut.
-Thus, supports natural treatment of leaky gut syndrome.
+Thus, it supports the natural treatment of leaky gut syndrome.

 Leaky gut links to other health concerns